CloudLabs-MOC/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_01_Lab1_Ex01_Explore_Defender_XDR.md

 1. On the **Apply Defender for Office 365 protection** page, apply the same configuration as in the previous step and select **Next**.
 This configuration enforces policies for **anti-phishing, Safe Attachments, and Safe Links**.

-1. In the Impersonation protection page, select **Next** for next all steps i.e. (4x times) to continue.
+1. In the Impersonation protection page, select **Next** for all next steps, i.e., 4x times, to continue.

 1. If a popup appears for *Policy mode* page, make sure the **Turn on the policy when finished** radio button is selected, and then select **Next**.